astyagun/docker-rails-development/README.md

 Docker based Rails development environment

+Depends on [docker-sync](http://docker-sync.io) to share source code between host and containers.
+At least until the native solution is as fast on macOS (see related Docker for Mac [issue](https://github.com/docker/for-mac/issues/77)).

 ## Installation

 * Clone this repository into directory next to the directory of your project